anthemion-org/ogle-web/README.md

 const oPos = aPos[0];
 ```

-That’s a bit awkward, but the pluralization belongs in the root, not in a prefix.
+That’s a bit awkward, but the pluralization belongs in the root.
 It might be better to avoid abbreviations that end with ‘s’, or to pluralize these with ‘z’ instead.

 It is _never acceptable_ to use or change an abbreviation to avoid a name collision.
 If names collide:

-- You have failed to apply the prefixes correctly (though possibly because you were forced to — see [Prefix exceptions](#prefix-exceptions) above); or,
+- You have failed to apply the prefixes correctly (though possibly because you were forced to — see [Notation exceptions](#Notation-exceptions) below); or,

 - You have failed to include descriptive modifiers in your roots.